tdmckenney0/hw-the-price-of-freedom/README.md

 ## Story

-15 years after the Hiigarans pushed the Vaygr out, the inner rim worlds have re-armed.
-With the threat of a Vaygr resurgance looming, tight strike groups have been formed to counter the Vaygr's combat efficiency.
+5 years into the Age of S'jet, the Kiith have built new ships with experimental technology to prepare them for the journey through the gates...

 ## Tools